 Douglas George Oglivie Bloomfield was born on August 21st 1964 in Jubilee Hospital in Kingston Jamaica to father Ernest Bloomfield and mother Veronica Wilson both of whom predeceased him when he was still a youth.
 Douglas Bloomfield was a man known by many names; he was known as son, brother, husband, friend and above all father.
 He took pride in all the titles that he had to carry and the weight that came with them.

-To send flowers in memory of Douglas Bloomfield, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Douglas Bloomfield, please visit our Heartfelt Sympathies Store.

 In his early years, Douglas attended Jones Town Primary School and after passing the Common Entrance exam he went on to attend Kingston College.
 The passing of his father at the tender age of fourteen made it difficult for him to continue at Kingston College therefore he went on to continue his education at Charlie Smith High School, where he became the first head boy.
 It was during these formative years that Douglas accepted the Lord and was baptized into the Seventh Day Adventist church, where he became a member of the Kencot SDA church in Kingston.

 After graduating from Charlie Smith High School he went on to further his education at The Mico Teachers’ College, where he pursued a teaching diploma in Mathematics and Science.
 While at The Mico Teachers’ College, he met the love of his life Tanya Marie Thompson.
 In the year 1991 they exchanged vows and became man and wife though the sanctity of marriage.
 This union produced four precious jewels whom Douglas loved and cherished endless.
 They are his sons, Doushane and Odaine, and his daughters Krysalli, and Douyanna.
 Regrettably, in 1996 tragedy struck the family as the first son Doushane relieved his mortal coil in an untimely manner.